bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/01-PINCTRL.md

 - 3'b001: Level1
 - 3'b101: Level5

-DTS 中 `drive-strength=<5>;` 表示配置为 Level5，即寄存器写 3'b101。
+In DTS, `drive-strength=<5>;` means configuring it to Level5, that is, writing 3'b101 to the register.

-### 1.5 SMT（端口斯密特触发器）
+### 1.5 SMT (Port Schmitt Trigger)

-Rockchip IO PAD 大多数芯片支持 SMT 功能，默认不使能；使能 SMT 可以消除边沿抖动，加大 VIH VIL 的电压区间，增强 IO 的信号稳定性。一般 I2C 的 SCL/SDA 会默认使能 SMT 功能。
+Most Rockchip IO PAD chips support SMT function, which is disabled by default.
+Enabling SMT can eliminate edge jitter, increase the voltage range of VIH VIL, and enhance the signal stability of IO.
+Generally, the SCL/SDA of I2C will default to enabling the SMT function.

 ---

-## 2. 驱动介绍
+## 2. Driver Introduction

-Rockchip pinctrl 驱动包括 Pinctrl 驱动（`drivers/pinctrl/pinctrl-rockchip.c`）和 GPIO 驱动（`drivers/gpio/gpio-rockchip.c`）。
+The Rockchip pinctrl driver includes the Pinctrl driver (`drivers/pinctrl/pinctrl-rockchip.c`) and the GPIO driver (`drivers/gpio/gpio-rockchip.c`).
-Pinctrl 驱动是主要驱动，提供 IO 的方法集，包括 PINMUX、PINCONF 和 GPIO。
+The Pinctrl driver is the main driver, providing a method set for IO, including PINMUX, PINCONF, and GPIO.
-GPIO 驱动是完成 gpiochip 的功能，包括 GPIO 和 IRQ。
+The GPIO driver completes the functions of gpiochip, including GPIO and IRQ.

 ### 2.1 pinctrl-rockchip